MoonshinetheP/Envismetrics/joss-paper/paper.md

 Levich and Koutecky–Levich (KL) analyses are commonly used for studying electrochemical reactions under laminar flow convection conditions [@masa2014koutecky]. *Envismetrics* streamlines these workflows by automatically generating both Levich and KL plots from experimental data.

-Levich analysis is primarily used to determine the diffusion coefficient \( D \) under mass-transport-limited conditions.
+Levich analysis is primarily used to determine the diffusion coefficient $D$ under mass-transport-limited conditions.
 The classical Levich equation is:

 $$
 i_L = 0.62\, n F A D^{2/3} \omega^{1/2} \nu^{-1/6} C
 $$

-Koutecky–Levich analysis expands on this by incorporating kinetic limitations and is often used to estimate the standard rate constant \( k^0 \).
+Koutecky–Levich analysis expands on this by incorporating kinetic limitations and is often used to estimate the standard rate constant $k_0$.
 It retains the same diffusion-related slope as the Levich plot.
 The KL equation is:

 $$
 \frac{1}{i} = \frac{1}{i_k} + \frac{1}{i_L}